-But in the recent era, capitalism has let us down.
-It has departed, not just in degree but in kind, from its proud traditional roots, a system that, despite its imperfections, served us with remarkable effectiveness, for the better part of the past two centuries-a free enterprise system based on open markets and private ownership, and on trusting and being trusted.
+But in the recent era, one of the main failings of capitalism is as a system of corporate ownership.
+It has departed, not just in degree but in kind, from its proud traditional roots, a system that served us, despite its imperfections, with remarkable effectiveness for the better part of the past two centuries-a free enterprise system based on open markets and private ownership, and on trusting and being trusted.
 The system worked.
 Or at least it did work.
-And then, as I write in The Battle, "Something went profoundly wrong, fundamentally and pervasively, in corporate America.
+And then, as I write in Battle, "Something went profoundly wrong, fundamentally and pervasively, in corporate America.